IcarPA-TBlab/nrc/README.md

 ### How to Use
 The best way to use nRC tool is to create a container from the docker image above.
-Anyway, it is possible to download source code and execute the following steps.
+Anyway, it is possible to download source code, install all dependences and execute the following steps.

 #### nRC Training process
 ##### Step 1: training feature model